Skip to main content

 Step 1: Provide a sandbox.

 Some dog breeds are natural-born diggers.
-After all, digging is an instinctual behavior that goes back to our dogs’ wild ancestors.
+After all, burrowing is an instinctual behavior that goes back to our dogs’ wild ancestors.
 Many hunting dogs, such as beagles, terriers, and dachshunds were bred to dig prey out of their dens.

 Behaviorists at the Humane Society of the United States recommend providing a sandbox to meet your dog’s digging needs.
 Bury a bone in the sand to attract them to their new playground, if needed.